Coastal taipan: Venom

 Clinically, envenomation from coastal taipan bites commonly leads to neurotoxic effects, characterised by descending flaccid paralysis, ptosis, diplopia, ophthalmoplegia, bulbar weakness, intercostal weakness, and limb weakness.
 Severe cases require intubation.
 Venom-induced consumption coagulopathy is also common, characterised by clotting abnormalities and haemorrhage.
-Less common effects are muscle damage (myotoxicity), characterised by elevated creatine kinase and myalgia (muscle pain), acute kidney injury (which can require dialysis in severe cases), as well as general systemic symptoms such as nausea and vomiting, diaphoresis (sweating), and abdominal pain.
+Less-common effects are muscle damage (myotoxicity), characterised by elevated creatine kinase and myalgia (muscle pain), acute kidney injury (which can require dialysis in severe cases), and general systemic symptoms such as nausea and vomiting, diaphoresis (sweating), and abdominal pain.
 White cell count is commonly elevated and platelet count is often low.
 There is generally little local reaction at the site of the bite.

-The average venom yield from one milking is 120 mg, with a maximum recorded of 400 mg.

-In October 1979, a four-year-old boy succumbed within an hour of being bitten.